 Work will start next year on the construction of the rest of the bow structure.
 This can only begin once further analysis and detailed design work have taken place.
 The team assigned to the bow build includes Ed Lupton, Tim de Vos and Bill Woodhouse.
 Long-serving Quicksilver team-member Bill’s previous speed-record involvement was as leader of the British Airways Engineering team at Heathrow which built the tail surfaces of ThrustSSC.

-The shape of Quicksilver’s hulls was developed by the internationally-renowned marine architect Lorne Campbell, working in close collaboration with the team’s aerodynamicist Mike Green.
-Lorne has contributed his expertise to the Quicksilver project at several key stages dispersed over a considerable period of time.
-We have, throughout, been most thankful for his vital input at these pivotal points in the boat’s development.
+The shape of Quicksilver’s hulls was conceived by the internationally-respected marine architect Lorne Campbell, working in close collaboration with the team’s aerodynamicist Mike Green.
+Lorne has contributed his expertise to the Quicksilver project at several key stages dispersed across a considerable period of time.
+We have, throughout, been most thankful for his input at these pivotal points in the boat’s development.